Muhammad-Jafar/WBA-Perpustakaan_Sekolah/README.md

-# Sistem Informasi Kepegawaian
+# Sistem Informasi Perpustakaan
-Sistem Informasi Kepegawaian based on CodeIgniter
+Sistem Informasi Perpustakaan based on CodeIgniter 3

-## Overview
-This work is belongs to my homework task

 ## Usage
-You can see the full of website on http://localhost/simpeg
+You can see the full of website on http://localhost/perpustakaan

 - Admin

-  - E-mail : admin@gmail.com
-  - Password : admin
+  - username : admin

-- Ka.
-BAAK

-  - E-mail : baak@gmail.com
-  - Password : baak
+  - Password : 12345

-- Employee
+- kepsek

-  - E-mail : pegawai@gmail.com
+   - username : kepsek
-  - Password : pegawai
+  - Password : 12345